vesviet/Composable-Commerce-Service-Architecture/argocd/ARGOCD_CONFIGURATION_AUDIT.md

 **Total Services**: 29 (16 backend + 9 workers + 2 frontend + 2 infrastructure)
 **Healthy**: 16 (100% of backend services) ✅
 **At Risk**: 0 (0%) ✅
-**Fixed**: 10 (62.5% of BaseAppConfig services) - All BaseAppConfig services now fixed ✅
+**Fixed**: 11 (68.75% of BaseAppConfig services) - All BaseAppConfig services now fixed ✅
-**Custom Pattern (Working)**: 4 (25%) - auth, user, payment, notification ✅
+**Custom Pattern (Working)**: 3 (18.75%) - auth, user, notification ✅
 **Workers**: 9 (31%) - All healthy ✅

 **Critical Issues**: ✅ **ALL RESOLVED** (2025-12-28)
-- ✅ All 10 services using BaseAppConfig now have correct initialization
+- ✅ All 11 services using BaseAppConfig now have correct initialization
+- ✅ Payment service migrated from Custom struct to BaseAppConfig (2025-12-28)
 - ✅ All configurations are correct
 - ✅ All services are healthy